samuelkrassnig-png/Green-Travel-Preferences/README.md

 # Sustainable Mobility Analysis

-This repository contains the R scripts used for the quantitative analyses presented in the thesis on sustainable mobility in Vienna, Madrid, and Tokyo.
+This repository contains the R scripts used for the quantitative analyses presented in the thesis 'GREEN TRAVEL PREFERENCES
+IN VIENNA, MADRID AND TOKYO - AN INTERNATIONAL COMPARISON'

 ## Scripts